dabeaz-course/practical-python/Notes/01_Introduction/04_Strings.md

 >>>
 ```

-**Note: This requires Python 3.6 or newer.**
+**Note: This requires Python 3.6 or newer.**  The meaning of the format codes
+is covered later.

 ## Exercises

-In this exercise, we experiment with operations on Python's string type.
+In these exercises, you experiment with operations on Python's string type.
-You may want to do most of this exercise at the Python interactive prompt where you can easily see the results.
+You should do this at the Python interactive prompt where you can easily see the results.
 Important note:

 > In exercises where you are supposed to interact with the interpreter,